texttechnologylab/DUUIlogger/README.md

-# Duui-Logging
+# DUUI-Logging

-Structured logging for **DUUI** Python tool components.
+Structured logging for **Docker Unified UIMA Interface (DUUI)** Python tool components.
 It lets a tool emit logs while handling a request and have them surfaced on the **Java side** printed to the DUUI console and saved in a connected database.